Indexing the Wolfgang Wagner Endowment (2020 to 2023)

 Documenting the history of the Bayreuth Festival

-As early as 1987, festival director Wolfgang Wagner undertook to hand over the documentary material on the Bayreuth Festival productions after World War II from the archives of the Festival Hall to the Richard Wagner Foundation and its National Archives in Wahnfried House in the form of the “Wolfgang Wagner endowment” when he left the festival management.
+As early as 1987, festival director Wolfgang Wagner undertook to hand over the documentary material on the Bayreuth Festival productions after World War II from the archives of the Festival Theatre to the Richard Wagner Foundation and its National Archives in Wahnfried House in the form of the “Wolfgang Wagner Endowment” when he left the festival management.

 In addition to the press and picture archives of the Festival Hall, the collection also contains files, correspondence, drafts, models, excerpts from directors’ notes and other materials relating to the productions of the Bayreuth Festival from 1951 to 1986.
 This highly significant cultural and theatrical collection is a continuation of the archives recorded up to 1945 and held by the Festival management, now in the National Archives of the Richard Wagner Foundation.
 However, it does not include the private estates of the family after Winifred Wagner.

 It was not until the Richard Wagner Museum was renovated, expanded and redesigned, and in particular with the addition of the modern new storage facility, that the spatial, logistical, technical and conservational prerequisites for the adoption of the “Wolfgang Wagner Endowment” from the Festival Theatre were created.
 After the reopening of the museum on 26th July, 2015, the shelves full of documentary material (in total some 230 metres in length!) was packed into 640 boxes in May 2016 and transported to Wahnfried House.
 By December 2016, the archives’ academic staff were able to unpack and store these items, as well as carry out an initial pre-sorting.